isabella232/dao_sc/README.md

 ```

 ## Testing with Hardhat
-1. If contracts have not been compiled, run `yarn compile`.
+1. If contracts have not been compiled, run `yarn c`.
 This step can be skipped subsequently.
 2. Run `yarn test`
 3. Use `./tst.sh -f` for running a specific test file.

 ### Example Commands
 - `yarn test` (Runs all tests)
-- `./tst.sh -f ./test/kyberDao.js` (Test only kyberDao.js)
+- `./tst.sh -f ./test/kyberGovernance.js` (Test only kyberGovernance.js)

 ### Example
-`yarn hardhat test --no-compile ./test/kyberDao.js`
+`yarn hardhat test ./test/kyberGovernance.js`

 ## Coverage
 `yarn coverage` (Runs coverage for all applicable files)